gitter-badger/PromiseKit/_posts/2014-12-27-cocoapods.md

 layout: default
 ---

+For instructions on how to install PromiseKit with CocoaPods [see the Getting Started guide](/getting-started).

 # Pods That Add Promises To Third Party Libraries

 Use PromiseKit with your favorite third party libraries: